 The second point ensures that you are in full possession of your home and can thereby access your full home equity to be able to use the money.
 This actually protects both you and the lender.
 It protects you because by removing any existing mortgage, you are protected from losing your home for not paying it; it also protects the lender from this happening – they would lose out if this happened as well.

 Lastly, payments on towards the mortgage – in both Canada and the U.S.A. – are voluntary.
 You can make payments if you like – to pay down the interest for example – however you are not required to do this in any way, shape or form.
 And over 95% of reverse mortgage holders in Canada that we work with choose not to make any payments.

 So you can see how the idea behind reverse mortgages in the U.S. and Canada is the same – give seniors access to the home equity they have built up in their home so they can use the funds during their retirement.
 But beyond that, the similarities start to disappear.

 The way reverse mortgages are structured in Canada give borrowers more protection and prevents unfortunate cases of people losing their homes as was the case in the U.S. prior to 2014.

 If you are thinking about getting a reverse mortgage in Canada, we can assist you.
-For example, check out this article on the costs of a reverse mortgage, or this article looking at the alternatives to a reverse mortgage.
+For example, check out this article on the costs & fees of a reverse mortgage or the alternatives to a reverse mortgage.